sir7peter/final_project/README.md

 5) emails.py - notify supplier with the uploaded content
 6) main.py - will run all the above scripts in the correct order
 7) health_check.py - monitors some system statistics and will notify users if something is wrong

+Futhermore, the folders "descriptions" and "images" are the data provided by the supplier.